FAQs

 Housing

 A lot of time and thought goes into which Tihoi house students are placed and what students they are placed with.
-If you have any concerns about your son you would like to raise, please do this well in advance by contacting the Deputy Headmaster – Mr Craig Hardman.
+If you have any concerns about your son you would like to raise, please do this well in advance by contacting the Associate Headmaster – Mr Craig Hardman.

 Requests for leave from Tihoi campus